MultimodalImagingCenter/MIC-Learning/README.md

 ### Inference
 Located under `Plugins > MIC-Learning > Inference`.

-These modules allow you to run predictions on your images using pre-trained models.
+These plug-ins allow you to run predictions on your images using pre-trained models.
 Choose the module that matches your model's architecture and your specific analysis goal:

 * **Classification:** Whole-image categorization : processes an input image and returns a list of probabilities for each predefined class.
 * **U-Net Models:** Take an input image and generate one or more output images (such as probability maps or binary masks).